hychen39/javascript_teach/ch9/ch_9.md

 console.log(navigator.userAgent);
 ```

-If you are interesting, go to [Window: navigator property - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/navigator) to see how to detect the user's browser.
+If you are interested, go to [Window: navigator property - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/navigator) to see how to detect the user's browser.

+---

+Next, we will discuss the Document Object Model (DOM).
+The DOM allows us to interact with the HTML document by using JavaScript.

 ## Document Object Model (DOM)